Fall 2026 Applications

 BUS 100: Introduction to Business**

-New Student: A student who has never taken a College Now course at any CUNY school and/or has never completed the Unified Application.
+A student who has never taken a College Now course at any CUNY school and/or has never completed the Unified Application.
 New students are not required to submit transcripts unless they attend a charter school.
 Otherwise, the transcript will be automatically uploaded to CUNY First.
-Students must complete all sections of the application, including SSN, correct email, and ensure they are using the correct first and last names.
+Students must complete all sections of the application, including social security number SSN, if they have one; correct email, and ensure they are using the correct spelling of first and last names.
+Students without SSNs are welcome and encouraged to take College Now courses.
+If students do have an SSN, they must enter it to prevent duplicate records.

-Returning Student: A student who is currently enrolled in a College Now course at any CUNY school, has been enrolled in the past, or has completed the Unified Application in a previous semester, even if they did not enroll in a course.
-Returning students are required to:
+A student who is currently enrolled in a College Now course at any CUNY school, has been enrolled in the past, or has completed the Unified Application in a previous semester, even if they did not enroll in a course.
+Returning students are required to select three courses using the Returning Student Interest Form including an upload of the most recent transcript for the following courses: MAT 120, ENG 110, PSY 101, SOC, 101 and CJ 101.